ivanolmo/FSND-capstone/baseball_agency/API_Doc.md

     https://baseball-agency.auth0.com/authorize?audience=baseball-agency-api&response_type=token&client_id=pMeaPUNuDQgXjKVckrdVLkYZYVw3cZpx&redirect_uri=http://localhost:5000

-Users have already been set up with each of the 3 available roles (credentials will be provided in the submission details).
+Users have already been set up with each of the 3 available roles (credentials will be provided in the project submission details).
 Once logged in, the JWT Bearer token can be extracted from the URL bar in your browser.
 Use that bearer token to access the API endpoints.

 ## Requests